Mundulea sericea

 This Tree is usually up to 7m high.
 Bark becomes deeply furrowed and corky.
 Young branches have silvery white hairs.
 Alternate & imparipinnate Leaves have well-spaced leaflets with petiolules.
 Pea-like, bluish zygomorphic Flowers develop in racemes.
-9 joined and 1 free stamens surround a pistil with an ovary having an incurved style and a capitate stigma.
+9 joined and 1 free stamen surround a pistil with an ovary having an incurved style and a capitate stigma.
 Fruit is a tardily dehiscent linear pod with reniform seeds.

 Previous Names: Mundulea suberosa, Cytisus sericeus, Tephrosia suberosa.